Prepare yourself for travel: Pack a great attitude!

 Be prepared.
 Travel with emergency contact numbers for family, doctor, credit cards, hotel, travel agency, car and airport.
 When trouble strikes, you will have the contacts you need to make adjustments.
 When traveling internationally, register your trip with the State Department for better help in case of emergency.

 Expect that things might go wrong.
-We returned recently from a dream vacation to Paris.
+We returned from a dream vacation to Paris.
 Normally, Paris doesn’t get much rain in April, but we tend to attract it wherever we go.
 In the weeks leading up to the trip, I packed for rainy weather.
 I imagined myself with soggy feet and wet hair.
 We were pleasantly surprised to have rain only two evenings the whole time.
 The actual weather far exceeded my expectations.
 If you “imagine” perfection, you can only be disappointed.
 When you envision what could go wrong — not to the point of dwelling on it — your trip will invariably go better.

 Learn from your mistakes.
 Did you forget to pack underwear?
 Head to the store, buy more and move on.
 You will remember to check (recheck and check a third time) to make sure you packed underwear in the future.
 Life happens, even on vacation, and we can learn from our mistakes.